 ‘Valerie – Amy Winehouse – Cover by Addison & Chloë’ has Addison joined by another performer, Chloë Johnson who you can check out on their YouTube channel by clicking here.
 Anyway, the pair of vocals work well together, neither quite match Amy Winehouse’s district voice but that’s not a negative, instead they just have fun with a truly brilliant song by a complicated and extremely talented musician.

-So that’s what I thought of Addison Grace’s covers of various popular songs and if you want to check them out for yourself then click the links above.
-If you want to support the artist then you can follow them on Facebook, Twitter and Instagram or you can donate to their Ko-Fi.
+So that’s what I thought of these various covers of popular songs by Addison Grace, and if you want to check them out then just click the specific links above.
+If you want to support the artist then you can follow them on Facebook, Twitter and Instagram, visit their website and of course visit their Tik Tok.

 First Published on: https://offtherecordblog.org/